-- Pages must be citizens or permanent resident of the United States or subject to agreements of the Department of State, and must have a social security number.
+- Pages must be citizens or permanent residents of the United States or subject to agreements of the Department of State, and must have a Social Security number.

 - Semester Page eligibility is limited to juniors in high school who will be 16 or 17 years old on or before the date of appointment.

-- Summer Page eligibility is limited to students who have completed the sophomore year and who will be 16 or 17 years old on or before the date of appointment.
+- Summer Page eligibility is open to rising juniors and rising seniors who will be 16 or 17 years old on or before the date of appointment.
 Students who are 18 years old may not be appointed.

-- Pages must verify a minimum cumulative grade point average of 3.0/B and a certification of immunization to qualify for school attendance.
+- Pages must verify a minimum cumulative grade point average of 3.0/B to qualify for school attendance.